 • Step 5 – Whether it be a paper filter and funnel, cheesecloth, French press, or a simple coffee filter, you will want to set up a straining station to separate the plant matter from the oil.

-• Step 7 – Return the prepared oil to whatever jar you would like to store it in; I use a small amber tincture dropper bottle.
+• Step 7 – Return the prepared oil to whatever jar you want to store it in; I use a small amber tincture dropper bottle.

 • Step 8 – Store the prepared oil in a cool, dry place.
 It will last longer if stored in the refrigerator and even longer if stored in the freezer.